We had a family get together a couple of weeks ago.

-"I have a blog where I give away information for free, but then I also have a paid course that gets into much more detail on organic gardening, with a focus on how to grow a vegetable garden full of highly nutritious food."
+“I have a blog where I give away information for free, but then I also have an online course that gets into much more detail on organic gardening, with a focus on how to grow a vegetable garden full of highly nutritious food.”

 Make sense to me, but I think it’s quite a foreign concept to most people.

 My family and friends are very supportive, but I can see on their faces that it doesn’t always click.

 I think they don’t understand how it works, and I imagine to the uninitiated it sounds like a rather disposable, unimportant service I’m providing.

 Growing A Vegetable Garden – What It’s Really About

 When I was younger, I was lucky enough to get it in my head that I could achieve whatever I wanted in life.